bobbyquennell/eslint-config-peggy/README.md

 ## Usage

-Add 2 more scripts in your `package.json`, run:
+Add 2 more scripts in your `package.json`
 ```
   "scripts": {
     ...